MS-102 Data Architecture: The Brutal Truth About Where Data Lives

 • A retention issue might be a mailbox issue

 Understanding data location is what separates tool operators from platform administrators.
+This hidden complexity is exactly why MS-102 Data Architecture focuses so heavily on the backend relationship between Teams and SharePoint.

 Why Data Location Matters for Admin Decisions